rosedu/techblog/posts/2011/12/03/the-challenges-of-ipv6.md

 everything in order to fix other problems in IPv4 (like the now almost useless header checksum) and to add new features (like the header extensions that allows protocols like IPSec to be built inside IPv6).
-But the “rewrite everything” approach meant that almost all of the components of the network layers had to be rewritten and this resulted in a large groups of people being affected by the change.
+But the "rewrite everything" approach meant that almost all of the components of the network layers had to be rewritten and this resulted in a large groups of people being affected by the change.